-Goal 1: As noted above, we expect the FCI scores to improve in Fall 2007, as Casey Watson develops and refines his teaching skills.
-We are hoping (i.e., the call for nominations has gone out, and he has been nominated, but the invitations have not yet been made) that he will be able to attend the New Faculty Workshop, presented by the American Association of Physics Teachers and sponsored by the National Science Foundation in November.
+Goal 1: As noted above, we expect the FCI scores to continue to improve in Fall 2008, as Casey Watson develops and refines his teaching skills.
+In Fall 2007, he attended the New Faculty Workshop, presented by the American Association of Physics Teachers and sponsored by the National Science Foundation in November.
 (Eric Martell attended in 2004.)
-At this workshop, he will have access to in-depth training in research-based pedagogies presented by the leading researchers in the field of Physics Education.
+At this workshop, he was given in-depth training in research-based pedagogies presented by the leading researchers in the field of Physics Education.
+The students in PY 151 showed improvement from 2006 to 2007, and similar improvement in 2008 would move this rating up to yellow.

-As far as the MFT results, we clearly need to improve instruction so as to result in better scores.
+In the 2007-2008 AY, we focused more of our efforts on training our students to deal with multiple-choice tests, as they will see on the GRE (for example).
 The MFT is designed to correlate with the Physics subject section of the GRE, so not only does it measure our students against nationally established baseline, but it also relates to their ability to get into graduate school.
-The poor results on the MFT are likely a result of the pedagogical approach we take in our courses - it's the only multiple choice test they see all year, as we focus on problem solving and integration of knowledge.
-Our improvement plans include two things - a series of voluntary tutoring sessions for students planning on taking the GRE, so we can focus on individual students' particular deficiencies and prepare them for the test, as well as the integration of some multiple-choice questions, taken from GRE practice books and similar texts, into each advanced course, including instruction on how to approach the questions.
-We strongly believe that the problem-based approach produces stronger physicists; however, the GRE (and similar tests) is a necessary hurdle for students interested in advanced study, and our data indicates that we are not preparing them adequately.
+In prior years, the MFT was the only multiple choice test they saw all year, as we focus on problem solving and integration of knowledge.
+Our improvement plans included two things - a series of voluntary tutoring sessions for students planning on taking the GRE, so we can focus on individual students' particular deficiencies and prepare them for the test, as well as the integration of some multiple-choice questions, taken from GRE practice books and similar texts, into each advanced course, including instruction on how to approach the questions.
+We strongly believe that the problem-based approach produces stronger physicists; however, the GRE (and similar tests) is a necessary hurdle for students interested in advanced study, and our data now indicates a significant improvement in their performance on the MFT.
+We will have to see whether that translates to high scores on the GRE.